aras-p/glsl-optimizer/src/gallium/docs/source/cso/rasterizer.rst

     lower left vertex will have coordinate (0,0,0,1).
     For PIPE_SPRITE_COORD_UPPER_LEFT, the upper-left vertex will have coordinate (0,0,0,1).
-    This state is needed by the 'draw' module because that's where each point vertex is converted into four quad vertices.
+    This state is needed by :ref:`Draw` because that's where each point vertex is converted into four quad vertices.
 There's no other place to emit the new vertex texture coordinates which are required for sprite rendering.